Plugin & theme audit.

 Uses of eval, unserialize, system, exec, preg_replace /e, extract — flagged and reviewed in context.

-Custom login, password reset, OAuth, API token handling — any time the plugin moves identity around, we look closely.
+Custom login, password reset, OAuth, API token handling — any time the plugin moves identity around, I look closely.

 Bundled libraries (jQuery, Composer packages, npm builds) checked for known vulnerable versions and any forks of upstream code.